erkyrath/lectrote/README.md

 You will need to create a separate directory for your game's files.
 Copy `package.json` to the directory, adding or modifying these lines:

 - `name`: A node package name.
 This is not used anywhere, so it doesn't really matter.
 - `productName`: The display name for the app.
-Currently this cannot include spaces or punctuation.
 - `version`: Version number of your game.
 - `author`: You, the game's author.
 - `description`: One-line description of your game.